How To Clean A Microfiber Couch 2026: Complete Guide

 Can I use water to clean a microfiber couch?

 Yes, you can, but it is important to use distilled or filtered water to avoid leaving water spots or stains on the fabric.
-Do not saturate the material in excessive water for maintaining the fabric's health.
+Do not saturate the material in excessive water for maintaining the fabric’s health.
+Only use water if your couch has a W or SW cleaning code.

 What is the best way to clean a microfiber couch?